atnetws/knockknock/README.md

 The script is particularly useful for users without static IP addresses who still need secure SSH access.
 It can be run periodically via `cron` to authorize or revoke access dynamically.

 This script was originally designed to permanently block SSH access on publicly accessible servers using `ufw` while still allowing users without a static IP address to request temporary access.
-This is achieved through a web-based mechanism, such as a password-protected HTML form, that generates a knock file containing the user's IP address.
+This can be achieved through a web-based mechanism, such as a password-protected HTML form, that generates a knock file containing the user's IP address.
 The script then reads this file and dynamically grants access.

 ## How It Works